Faith leaders criticize Fairfax school board for delaying vote on adding four religious holidays to calendar

 The school board met earlier this month to discuss the recommendations and had planned to vote on a final 2021-2022 school calendar.
-But the it postponed the vote until next month — with some board members signaling they preferred adopting a calendar that did not include the four new religious holidays.
+But then it postponed the vote until next month — with some board members signaling they preferred adopting a calendar that did not include the four new religious holidays.

 In a letter sent to the board Tuesday, seven D.C.-area faith groups — all of which sent representatives to serve on Fairfax’s Religious Observance Task Force — wrote that the delay had caused “deep disappointment [for] thousands of Muslims, Jews, Hindus and Sikhs” in the county.